Symmetry-Resolved Entanglement Entropy from Heat Kernels: Entropies for free scalar field

-Since in our present formulation the heat kernel is regarded as non-periodic in the angular variable, unlike the standard periodic construction on a cone, it is no longer necessary to preserve the exact trigonometric form of $\sin(w/2)$.
+As mentioned before, $K(s;w)$ is not required to obey the periodic boundary condition, so it is no longer necessary to preserve the exact trigonometric form of $\sin(w/2)$.
 Accordingly, we may expand it around $w=0$ :

 and retain the two leading orders.
-This truncation also gets rid of the zeros $\omega=2\pi n,\, \forall n\in \mathbb Z$ and $ n\neq0$, which is consistent with our assumption that the heat kernel is analytic on the real axis except at the origin.
+This truncation removes the zeros at $\omega = 2\pi n$ for all $n\in\mathbb{Z}$ with $n\neq 0$.
+As we will show, the trace of the heat kernel, $\Tr K(s;w)$, becomes analytic on the real axis except at the origin, thereby satisfying the assumptions required for the improved Sommerfeld formula Eq.~\eqref{eq:ImprovedSommerfeld}.
 Substituting this expansion gives

 which will be sufficient for the subsequent small-$w$ analysis.

 The integration measure for the $d$-dimensional momentum $p_\mu$ in spherical coordinates reads: